TejaswiniBonam/Java-coding-things/Java/01_intro.md

 # History of Java
 * **James Gosling**
-* company - sum Micro systems
+* company - sun Micro systems
 * Java was created in 1995.
 * Originally called "Oak," it was renamed to Java.
 * Designed to have as few implementation dependencies as possible.
 * Its main goal was to allow developers to **"write once, run anywhere" (WORA)**.
         * Generally compilers convert high level to low level..
-But In java compiler converts high level to intermediatary(**byte codr or object code**).. and then JVM does the intermediate to low level.
+But In java compiler converts high level to intermediatary(**byte code or object code**).. and then JVM does the intermediate to low level.
 * Java quickly became popular for web and enterprise applications.
 * In 2010, Oracle Corporation acquired Sun Microsystems and took over Java development.